jang33013-ops/Comp359-Assignment3/WORKLOG.md

 ## Kartik — encode_pruferM4.py (Prüfer Code Encoding)

-### Test Run — All Passing First Time
+### Test Run reveals all tests passing on first attempt

-Three trees were tested — two with known expected codes, one without.
+Three trees were tested: two with known expected codes, one without.
 The screenshot below shows all three passing:

 ![Member 4 encode round-trip tests](https://github.com/user-attachments/assets/a556fd92-42b4-490a-952b-2b23da8de89b)

 All three confirmed that `encode → decode` gives back the original tree exactly.
-The round-trip verification proves the bijection is working correctly in both directions — every tree maps to a unique code and back.
+The round-trip verification proves the bijection is working correctly in both directions.
+Every tree maps to a unique code and back.

 ---

 ## Mayank — generate_trees.py (Tree Generation and Filtering)

-### Test Run — All 18 Passing First Time
+### Test Run: All 18 Passing First Time

 ![Member 5 all 18 tests passing](https://github.com/user-attachments/assets/4a459ef8-4916-4bde-b0a4-736db7a451c0)

 4 tests for `get_max_degree()` and 14 tests for `generate_trees()` — all 18 passing on the first run.
 Tests covered n=2 through n=7, edge cases like max_degree=1, stop_at=3, and the n=1 ValueError.

-### Main Case Output — n=7
+### Main Case Output: n=7

 ```
 n=7 | checked: 191 | accepted: 100 | stopped early: True